sci-domains/core/CONTRIBUTING.md

 please ensure you add appropriate test cases under test/ (see below).

 Please make sure you respect the coding style for this project.
+You can run `yarn lint` for the linter and check the [solidity style guides](https://docs.soliditylang.org/en/latest/style-guide.html#) for more information
 Also, even though we do CI testing, please test your code and ensure that it builds locally before submitting a pull request.